-- Principal Sponsor EL (RET) Community Interest Company (CRN: 12783367) - Up to four persons appointed by the Principal Sponsor - One person appointed by the Secretary of State for Education, (in the event that the Secretary of State appoints a person for this purpose) - Chair of the directors - Any person appointed by the other members, by unanimous agreement
+- Principal Sponsor EL (RET) Community Interest Company (CRN: 12783367). - Up to four persons appointed by the Principal Sponsor. - One person appointed by the Secretary of State for Education, in the event that they appoint a person for this purpose. - Chair of the Board of Directors. - Any person appointed by the other members, by unanimous agreement.